ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/using_collision_monitor.md

 !!! note

     The circle shape could be used instead of polygon, e.g. for the case of omni-directional robots where the collision can occur from any direction.
 However, for the tutorial needs, let’s focus our view on polygons.
 For the same reason, we leave out of scope the Approach model.
-Both of these cases could be easily enabled by referencing to the [Collision Monitor](../../configuration/packages/configuring-collision-monitor.md#collision-monitor) configuration guide.
+Both of these cases could be easily enabled by referencing to the [Collision Monitor][collision-monitor] configuration guide.

 !!! note